 ArtsConnection partners with NYC public schools and Youth Service Organizations across NYC to provide their larger groups with special $5 (and sometimes free!) ticket offers.
 Additionally, High 5 can act as a liaison between theater companies and educational groups to find great discounted rates to popular shows.
 Please contact our High 5 Program Manager Allison Whorton by , or by phone (212.302.7433 x 462)

-How do I know if a show is interesting for young people?
++ How do I know if a show will interest young people?

 With around a thousand performances each season, people with all sorts of different interests should be able to find something that appeals to them.
 Read up on a show to decide if it fits your interests — our Event Information pages will include a brief description (usually straight from the producers) and include a link to the producer’s homepage where you can learn more about the company’s style.

 If producers provide additional information about mature content like sexual situations or adult language, we highlight that notice in red whenever applicable on the Event Information page.